aslimundel/aslimundel/README.md

 ## About Me

 Abhishek is a word that derives from Sanskrit word ‘Abhiśeka’ which means ‘bathing of the divinity to whom worship is being offered‘, it is sort of a Hindu method of prayer in which devotee pours liquid offering (mostly milk) on idols.

 ## Education

-I am have studied *Systems and Control Engineering*; a specialized branch of Electrical Engineering at **Indian Institute of Technology Roorkee** as an *M. Tech* Student and will be working in *ICICI Bank* as *Management Trainee* from the upcoming month.
+I have studied *Systems and Control Engineering*; a specialized branch of Electrical Engineering at **Indian Institute of Technology Roorkee** as an *M. Tech* Student and will be working in *ICICI Bank* as *Management Trainee* from the upcoming month.
 I did my *B. Tech* from **Motilal Nehru National Institute of Technology, Allahabad** in *Electrical Engineering*.

 <!--
 **aslimundel/aslimundel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.